WhoDis-MaName/Capstone-Team14/README.md

 - origin/frank_sand: Mainly JSON file development and DJango environment setup.
 Some ASP play files for figuring stuff out
 - oring/dev: When we are working together (in person) or want to make sure we don't break main
 - main: Main branch where working iteration is found and includes front-end development

+## Version 1.0 release notes:

+###Clingo changes:

+Updated the clingo files to identify and  optimize based on total overlap.

+We have conflict if: s1, s2 have overlapping day, time, and are different classes We have overlap if every section in C1, C2 are in conflict -> no valid path Overlaps are then weighted by group.

+Current groups are based on the four year plan.

+Group 1 includes all the classes predicted to take in year 1, Group 2 year 2, ...
+Group 0 includes all classes not in the four year plan.

+Current weights are set to 2 if in Group 1-4, 1 if in group 0.
+Can be adjusted as inputs.

+Weighted overlap = W1 + W2, where W1 is the weight of class 1, W2 is the weight of class 2.

+Minimize based on weighted overlap.